- B.A.: Communication & Digital Media

 Related Areas of Study

 Students interested in Communication & Digital Media may wish to take course offerings from several other departments on campus.
-For students with specific professional aspirations, these offerings include English 241: Beginning Journalism, English 321: Advanced Studies in Journalism (see Journalism minor), Business 340: Marketing Strategy & Planning, Business 343: Digital Marketing, Art 241: Introduction to Photography, and Art 245: Computer Imaging.
+For students with specific professional aspirations, these offerings include English 241: Beginning Journalism, English 321: Advanced Studies in Journalism (see Journalism & Integrated Media minor), Business 340: Marketing Strategy & Planning, Business 343: Digital Marketing, Art 241: Introduction to Photography, and Art 246: Digital Imaging and Video.
 More broadly, students may also wish to further the ethical basis of their education by taking courses such as Philosophy 103: Ethics and Identity, Religion 171: Urban Life and Social Ethics, and Religion 176: Racism and Social Ethics.
 A student should consult with an academic advisor to consider further course work that would complement each individual's program of study.